ajnisbet/opentopodata/docs/api.md

 * `results[].elevation`: Elevation, using units and datum from the dataset.
 Will be `null` if the given location is outside the dataset bounds.
 May be `null` for NODATA values depending on the `nodata_value` query argument.
 * `results[].location.lat`: Latitude as parsed by Open Topo Data.
 * `results[].location.lng`: Longitude as parsed by Open Topo Data.
+* `results[].dataset`: The name of the dataset which the returned elevation is from.

 Some notes about the elevation value: